QuakedK/Scripting-Station/System Docs/Services.md

 **DCOM Server Process Launcher Service** or **DcomLaunch** starts and manages COM and DCOM servers.
 These are components many Windows applications and services rely on to communicate with each other.

 > [!CAUTION]
-> If this service is stopped or disabled, Windows will not boot properly, since core processes (including system logon) depend on it.
+> If the **DCOM Server Process Launcher Service** is stopped or disabled, Windows will not boot properly, since core processes (including system logon) depend on it.

 ```bat
 :: Disable DcomLaunch